 The national curriculum (2013) calls for a ‘secure understanding’ of knowledge and concepts of science, stating that ‘insecure [and] superficial understanding’ will hinder progression, specifically identifying ‘key points of transition (between primary and secondary school)’ as a time of high risk.
 Pulse CSI has identified this risk and has noticed a high demand for workshop services between the transitional period of key stage 2 to key stage 3.
-All schools who engage with the workshops report a significant increase within pupil attainment for scientific subjects.
+All schools that engage with the workshops report a significant increase in pupil attainment for scientific subjects.
 Pulse CSI workshops actively provide an interactive baseline for students to progress into the levels of scientific enquiry expected in key stage 3 studies.

-KS3 (Full Day) Forensic Science Workshop
+KS3 – KS4 (Full Day) Forensic Science Workshop

 Days Format | Morning Session